-On March 23rd, Alex Lebow, Director of External Engagement at Nike, and Scott Vitters, Nike’s Senior Director of Environmental Management and Innovation, met with 14 Nicholas School students and 4 Fuqua School of Business students to answer questions about how Nike approaches sustainability and discuss their plans to reach 2020 sustainability targets.
-The Nicholas School’s
+Nike’s Director of External Engagement and Senior Director of Environmental Management and Innovation met with 14 Nicholas School students and 4 Fuqua School of Business students in Environment Hall on March 23rd to answer questions about how Nike approaches sustainability and discuss their plans to reach 2020 sustainability targets.
+The visit came in the wake of

 Category Archives: Stories of Impact